 What is the Difference?

-Knowing the difference between angel investors and venture capital investors is important to make the financial choice for the future of your business.
+When asking yourself how to fund your business, knowing the difference between angel investors and venture capital investors is important to make the right financial choices for the future of your business.
 Both angels and venture capitalist firms cater to innovative startup businesses, and hope to earn a healthy return on investment (ROI).
 That being said, there are a number of important differences between venture capitalists and investors.

 Angel investors use their personal finances to fund a startup, therefore, it is fairly common to give away part of the company because of that risk.
 On the other hand, venture capitalists are part of a company typically a group of professional investors whose money comes from foundations, pension funds, corporations, and individuals.
 These investors are known as limited partners.
 General partners work closely with founders or entrepreneurs to ensure the fund is properly managed and the companies they invest in developing.